 I have a schedule that I’ve designed which breaks down my day into hour sections.
 In each section, I write what I’d do each hour, for example: work, relaxation, morning routine etc.

 I try and stick to it as best as I can but it doesn’t always happen.
 It’s great to have it there though to keep me focused and on track.

 What would you have done differently knowing what you do today?

 After falling out of love with my beauty salon and discovering my love for adventure and the outdoors aged 30, I closed my salon aged 32 after having it for 9 years.

 A few years ago, I started to feel a little regret about that as I was in a terrible place with my mental health and also financially.
 But looking at it now, it was definitely the right decision.
 Perhaps I shouldn’t have been so impulsive though……

 What I should have done was take a step back, have a think and assess the situation.
-I also should have been more appreciative and grateful for what I had because I had a great thing, but at the time all I saw was the negatives.
+I should have been more appreciative and grateful for what I had because I had a great thing, but at the time all I saw were the negatives.

 Without that decision though, perhaps I wouldn’t be where I am today.

 What advice would you give your younger self?